CrelioHealth For Diagnostics

 sample accession in LIMS

-Sample segregation also helps in tests like Blood Glucose, which includes two different sample types for same test.
-A fasting blood sample is taken in early to perform Blood Glucose (fasting) test.
-Another type include blood sample taken post breakfast to perform Blood Glucose (Post prandial) test.
+Sample segregation using barcode sample tracking software also helps in tests like Blood Glucose, which includes two different sample types for the same test.
+A fasting blood sample is taken in early to perform a Blood Glucose (fasting) test.
+Another type includes a blood sample taken post breakfast to perform a Blood Glucose (Post prandial) test.
 Considering the above two samples, the challenge is how to differentiate between these samples so that the machine doesn’t confuse the fasting sample with the PP sample for the same patient.
 Sample segregation in accession lets you split samples based on sample types and tests.

 barcoding test samples in LIMS